 Boone kneels down and strips the pocket contents, boots, guns, gun belt, and hat from the first dead bandit.
 He ties the boot laces together, places the pocket contents in the hat, the gun belt over his shoulder, picks up the man’s rifle with his own, and carries it all to a spot on the side of the trail near where the leader was hiding.
 Then back to do the same with the next dead bandit.
 By the time he starts on the second bandit he can see Nellie busy at the other end of the line of dead, Sam and Gray Fox are leading the horses onto the side of the road while Strong Fist and Red Eagle are dragging dead bandits onto the road from the scrub.
 Boone is sure Wild Horse is keeping an eye on things from up on the rise.

-Twenty minutes after the Army moves on Boone’s group is about to leave when Wild Horse comes down from the knoll, and says, “Several Navajo approaching.
+Twenty minutes after the Army moves on Boone’s group is about to leave when Wild Horse comes down from the knoll and says, “Several Navajo approaching.
 Not a war party.”
-Boone nods, and continues to do what he’s doing to finish getting ready to go.
+Boone nods to show he heard then he continues to do what he’s doing to finish getting ready to go.

 When they make camp that night Boone examines the contents of the bandit leader’s saddlebags and pockets.
 While he does that the ladies go through all the saddlebags to sort the contents better.
 All the rifles, balls, and gunpowder are gathered together into a few blankets, wrapped up, and stored on the pack-horses.
 The handguns and gun belts are packed up in a similar way.
 The boots and hats are left on the saddle horns while the clothes are all shoved into a few bags and packed on the pack horses.

 The next morning Boone leaves Nellie, Sam, and two of the Indians at the camp while he and the other two Indians enter the city leading the horses they have for sale.
-The horses are loaded with all the extra gear they don’t want, but the bandits’ rifles are left at the camp.
+The horses are loaded with all of the extra gear they don’t want, but the bandits’ rifles are left at the camp.
 The clothing, furs, handguns, boots, hats, and saddles are soon sold.
-An Army sergeant is happy to give Boone a payment voucher for the forty-seven horses he has for sale.
-The Army still has a huge need of horses.
+An Army Sergeant is happy to give Boone a payment voucher for the forty-seven horses he has for sale as the Army still has a huge need of horses.
 With those goods sold they go back to their camp to get their gold coin before going to the Land Office to buy the land they want.

 A few minutes later a perplexed Sergeant Jensen arrives at the gate, and his frown changes to a smile when he sees Boone.
 Jensen says, “What can I do for you, Raging Buffalo?”

-Jensen slowly nods, and says, “Follow me.”
+Jensen slowly nods as he says, “Follow me.”
 The guard at the gate lets Boone and Sam enter the fort.
-Boone looks about the fort, and realizes it’s little more than an open area with a fighting wall and a Headquarters Building, not much of a fort at all.
+Boone looks about the fort, and he realizes it’s little more than an open area with a fighting wall and a Headquarters Building, not much of a fort at all.
 Jensen says, “Captain Johnstone is still angry and he’s trying to convince the Major to have Boone Nichols arrested for threatening him with a gun.
-The Major says he knows a man by the name of Boone Nichols, and he wonders if it’s the same man.
-If it is, he feels Boone Nichols was probably justified in his actions.”
+The Major says he knows a man by the name of Boone Nichols and he wonders if it’s the same man.
+If it is he feels Boone Nichols was probably justified in his actions.”

 “It was given to me by a Pawnee Chief when I was passing through his land near the Niobrara River in the Nebraska Territory.
 He liked the way I quickly dealt with bandits and how well I hunted the buffalo.”